yudus-labs/lamdamoon-metaverse/docs/NFT Composition 79eb28a204d84f808d4e5fc290eb57dc/Lambase Station 3a9e6d4ae99645e28b6c0aecac17e82c.md

 # Lambase Station

-There are 3 classes of Lambase moon station, in corresponding to 3 land sizes on Lambomoon
+There are 3 classes of Lambase moon station, in corresponding to 3 land sizes on Lamdamoon

 ### Classes